 QJ is a crusty but urbane Scot, in his prime, and done with disclosing his age.
 (What’s that got to do with it anyway?)
 He was born in Motherwell, Lanarkshire, and educated there and in Glasgow, where he studied snooker and, in his leisure moments, law, at what was then the city’s only University.
 After deciding that he would never reach professional status in either discipline, he looked towards a broader horizon.
 He enjoyed, most of the time, a wholly unplanned, but eventful career as a journalist, government information officer, political spin-doctor and media relations consultant, before deciding to find a job that was more in touch with reality.
-Thus he took to the creation of crime fiction like a missile-loaded Trident nuclear submarine to water.
+Thus he took to the creation of crime fiction like a Trident-loaded nuclear submarine to water.

 He began work on an escape tunnel out of Motherwell in 1968; he surfaced briefly in Hamilton, but, realising very quickly that he had been heading in the wrong direction, resumed digging and three years later arrived in Gullane, East Lothian, where he has lived ever since.
-In recent years he has put down a second set of roots … a physically nonsensical metaphor, but you know what he means … in L’Escala, the only north-facing town on the Catalan Costa Brava, which is famed for its main products, anchovies and more Catalans, and notorious for a north wind, the Tramuntana, which can drive its men mad, but more usually, to drink.
+In recent years he has put down a second set of roots … a physically nonsensical metaphor, but you know what he means … in L’Escala, the only north-facing town on the Catalan Costa Brava, which is famed for its main products, anchovies, perruqueria, and more Catalans, and notorious for a north wind, the Tramuntana, which can drive its men mad, but more usually, to drink.
 (Its women, ever practical, simply shrug and hang out the washing.)

 The Oz Blackstone mystery series is written in the first person and follows the narrator’s hapless career as an unwilling detective, with an uncanny resemblance to Keanu Reeves, as he rises to international celebrity status by a quite unexpected and unplanned route, until Keanu Reeves is seen as having an uncanny resemblance to him.
-His exploits began with ‘Blackstone’s Pursuits’ and continued through seven more novels to the much-praised ‘Alarm Call’, and ultimately, to the ninth, last, and even more praised, ‘For the Death of Me’.
-The Oz series began as something QJ did on his holidays, and continued whenever he felt at his most irresponsible.
-An unfortunate tendency to homicidal behaviour that developed during Oz’s career led to his off-stage demise.
-However the Blackstone standard has been raised once more, this time in Spain, by his feisty ex, Primavera, whose first adventure, ‘Inhuman Remains’, was published in February 2009, ‘Blood Red‘ following in January 2010.
-Primavera 3, ‘As Easy as Murder‘ is scheduled for January 2012.
+His exploits began with ‘Blackstone’s Pursuits’ and continue through eight more novels to the much-praised ‘For the Death of Me’.
+The Oz series began as something QJ did on his holidays, and continues whenever he feels at his most irresponsible.
+An unfortunate tendency to homicide that developed during Oz’s career led to his off-stage demise.
+However the Blackstone standard has been raised once more, this time in Spain, by his feisty ex, Primavera, whose first adventure, ‘Inhuman Remains’, was published in February 2009, and followed by Blood Red, As Easy as Murder, Deadly Business, and finally, As Serious as Death, which concludes the series.

-All titles apart from SOtR, are published by Headline in mass markets throughout the English speaking world, and are distributed in the USA.
-They are also available, if you know where to look, in large print, for the visually handicapped, unabridged audio format, for the hard of hearing.
-(Sorry again!
-QJ always gets those mixed up.), downloadable digital and e-book formats.
-These days there is truly no escape.
-There are hopes that the Skinner books will one day form the basis of a television series.
-These hopes beat strongest in the breasts of the author’s publisher and agents, the man himself having learned to believe, after a lifetime of following Motherwell Football Club, only in things which he can actually hold in his hand.
+There are hopes that one day the Skinner books will form the basis of a television series.
+These hopes beat strongest in the breasts of the author’s publisher and agents, the man himself, having learned to believe, after a lifetime of following Motherwell Football Club, only in things that he can actually hold in his hand.